 Take a look through the results below, or use the filters to select the facilities you want.
 You can also sort the listings by the popularity or distance.

-Welcoming village pub with easy reach of good dog walks.
+Dog-friendly pub within easy reach of dog walks.
+Popular with walkers, campers, boaters.